opchatbot/driver-dialogflow-botman/README.md

 # BotMan DialogFlowV2 Middleware

 This Package is used to connect DialogFlowV2 with [BotMan](https://github.com/botman/botman).

 It is a drop-in replacement for the v1 Middleware.

-It has been tested and is still working as of 2021 April.
+It has been tested and is still working as of 2021 July.

 All credit to [@eclips16](https://github.com/eclips16) and others who helped for making the dialogflowv2 updates.
 Due to their work not on the packgist, I wanted to help others by putting his contribution on the packgists.
 The code was sourced from his [pull request](https://github.com/botman/botman/pull/1010).

 ## Installation

 #### Composer

 ```